icbat/tradesong/README.md

 Tradesong
 ======

-Tradesong is a game for Windows, Linux, Mac, and Android about "business as usual".
+Tradesong is a game for Windows, Linux, Mac about "business as usual".
 Please see the [wiki](https://github.com/icbat/Tradesong/wiki) for more details.

-This project is a school project until the end of summer 2013; thus, no pull requests/outside help will be accepted.
+This was a school project until the end of summer 2013.

 ### To-do list